 Device Failure

-Security mechanisms of the network device generally build up from roots of trust to more complex sets of mechanisms.
+Security mechanisms of the Network Device generally build up from roots of trust to more complex sets of mechanisms.
 Failures could result in a compromise to the security functionality of the device.
-A network device self-testing its security critical components at both start-up and during run-time ensures the reliability of the device’s security functionality.
+A Network Device self-testing its security critical components at both start-up and during run-time ensures the reliability of the device’s security functionality.

 T.SECURITY_FUNCTIONALITY_FAILURE